 Luckily, there are steps you can take to deter these little bandits.
 Here, we will take you through how to get rid of raccoons and answer any questions you may have along the way.

-Be sure to check out how to get rid of moles, if these pose a problem in your yard as well.
+Be sure to check out how to get rid of moles, if these pose a problem as well.
+If pigeons are an issue, here's 7 ways to get rid of pigeons in your yard.
+And 5 things not to do when repelling pests, according to experts.

 How to get rid of raccoons in your yard